Stevenic/agentm-py/README.md

-# agentm-py
+# AgentM
-A library of "Micro Agents" that make it easy to add reliable intelligence to any application.
+AgentM is a library of "Micro Agents" that make it easy to add reliable intelligence to any application.
+The philosophy behind AgentM is that "Agents" should be mostly comprised of deterministic code with a sprinkle of LLM powered intelligence mixed in.
+Many of the existing Agent frameworks place the LLM at the center of the application as an orchestrator that calls a collection of tools.
+In an AgentM application, your code is the orchestrator and you only call a micro agent when you need to perform a task that requires intelligence.
+The initial draft of AgentM was written in JavaScript but a Python version is coming soon.
+Check out the [JavaScript version](https://github.com/Stevenic/agentm-js) to get a sense of AgentM's current feature set.